 Research, Treatment, and Journey!
 Cancer is a three-legged stool, NOT two!
 The journey a family must take when their child or young spouse receives a cancer diagnosis is often overlooked, yet it can make or break you.
 Hospitals have been known to cure the patient and promptly bury the family in financial debt.
 What happens if a family is on government assistance or makes more than government support programs and nonprofit organizations allow?

-Now there is a way not only to make the journey bearable but blessed…Here to Serve!
+Now there is a way not only to make the journey bearable, but blessed…Here to Serve!
 We focus on the journey providing for ALL your needs in ONE place.
-That includes medical and family updates, help at home, with children, pets, housekeeping, meals, laundry, finances and so much more.
-We provide hard-to-find resources through a family care coordinator who is also an expert at leveraging our priority tools to organize and mobilize friends, family, and loved ones who want to help.
+That includes child and family updates, help at home, with children, pets, housekeeping, meals, laundry, finances and so much more.
+We provide hard-to-find resources through a family care coordinator who is also an expert at leveraging our proprietary tools to organize and mobilize friends, family, and loved ones who want to help.

-We keep friends and family apprised of updates not only on the cancer treatment of your loved one but how the family is coping.
+We keep friends and family apprised of updates, not only on the cancer treatment of your loved one, but how the family is coping.
 We identity needs they can help with and spearhead fundraising online and connect them with foundations that can help.
 We empower friends and family to help with proprietary tools we know will make them more effective in their support of you and your family, never overwhelming you or your family and friends.
-All in one place in an effort to make the journey easier so you can focus on your sick child or spouse, and family.
+All this is found in one place to make the journey easier so you can focus on your sick child or spouse, and family.